Mrn157/nix-dotfiles/README.md

 ```

 ## How to stop 'git push' asking for username and password token everytime:

-Generate a key
-If you try git cloning a git@github.com ssh you will get this error:
-❯ git clone git@github.com:Owner/git.git
-Found existing alias for "git".
-You should use: "g"
-Cloning into 'nix-dotfiles'...
-git@github.com: Permission denied (publickey).
-fatal: Could not read from remote repository.
-Please make sure you have the correct access rights
-and the repository exists.

 First, generate a key, this will be added to https://github.com/settings/ssh/new
 ```bash